Maplespe/DWMBlurGlass/README.md

 2. Delete relevant files

 ## Language files
-We offer basic languages English and Simplified Chinese.
+We offer several languages, such as English, Simplified Chinese, Spanish, Portuguese and more.
 If you would like to help us translate into other languages, please see below for language file formats.

 1. First, you need to fork this repository and clone it locally.